igor-baiborodine/dockerhub-test/update-use-cases.md

 - placeholders replaced with corresponding values in the newly created Dockerfile
 - corresponding VERSION VARIANT pair added to .travis.yml/env and supported-tags
 - changes committed and pushed to remote
-- Travis CI job triggered
+- Travis CI job triggered:
   - new image built with VERSION-VARIANT tag and pushed to Docker HUB
+  - VERSION/VARIANT updated with the corresponding Git commit
+  - README.md generated with with the updated Supported Tags section
+  - changes committed and pushed to remote

 ### 2. Add another variant/JDK version for an existing release
 *Expected*: